AlexandraLivadas/Loris/docs/wiki/99_Developers/Developers_Guide.md

 **Reviewers/Assignees:** Reviewers are people that you would like to ping specifically, but are not the same as assignees.
 Be sure to consult the Contributing and Code Review guidelines.
 For example, 2 reviewers must approve the PR and any code change must be pulled and tested by a developer before a PR is marked as `Passed Manual Tests`.

-**Travis:** The Travis build status and results are linked near the bottom of your PR in GitHub.
+**GitHub Actions:** The build status and automated test results are linked near the bottom of your PR in GitHub.
-You can restart Travis if it gives error messages that seem inappropriate, or if the build stalls (for longer than 1h).
+You can restart the build if it gives error messages that seem inappropriate or if it stalls (for longer than 1h).

 **Documentation PRs:** If working specifically on markdown files or other documentation, be sure to check the actual look of the document once you have pushed your PR and fix any formatting errors.
 You can do this by going to “Files Changed” and viewing how your markdown file will actually appear in GitHub.
 Don’t forget to click all links to make sure they won't be broken when the document is rendered.